captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 Ensuring that either of these workflows do not rely on the same email account I've just lost access to is vital.
 Another alternative is to use a trusted-friend (ideally someone more paranoid than me) as a proxy for these emails, and use their domain for managing these 2 services.
 Might get around to it someday.

-My GMail recovery email is set to my main account, but I don't think it is actually usable (since I'm enrolled in Advanced Protection Program).
+My GMail recovery email is set to my main account, but I don't think it is actually usable (since I'm enrolled in Advanced Protection Program).a

 ### What do you recommend I use?